 Power BI provides an OData Feed connector that allows you to connect to and browse the Analytic's OData endpoint.
 It's the typical way Power BI interacts with OData feeds.
 You can browse and select the entities and use its Query Editor to filter the dataset.

 Only use this method if you have a small account.
 This method doesn't support server-side query folding.
 All filters are applied client-side.
 All the data is pulled into Power BI before applying the filters.
-If you have a small account, it may work fine for you.
-However, if you have a large account, then you'll likely experience long refresh times and timeouts.
+If you have a small account, it might work well for you.
+However, if you have a large account, then you might have long refresh times and timeouts.

-Once you've connected data from Analytics in Power BI, you can always modify the underlying data using Power BI's Power Query Editor and Advanced Editor.
+Once you connect data from Analytics in Power BI, you can always modify the underlying data using Power BI's Power Query Editor and Advanced Editor.
 Note the following operational constraints:

 - When you connect using OData queries or an OData feed, you can specify query filters, data to return, data to aggregate, and more.

-- When you connect using an Analytics view, you must edit the Analytics view to modify the query filter and fields that you want to have returned.
+- When you connect using an Analytics view, you must edit the Analytics view to modify the query filter and fields that you want returned.